Nefti-sama/sphinx-docx/docs/source/customization.rst

 Customization of the document
 =============================

-sphinx_docx provides two ways to customize generated documents.
-The one is style file, and another is class based customization.
+sphinx-docx provides two ways to customize the generated document: the style file, and class based customization.

 Style file
 ----------